shu7bh/liteShell/README.md

 # liteShell

 It is a linux shell with basic features.
 It supports most funcitonalities including multiple commands execution and running background and foreground processes.
+Command and directory autocompletion is also supported.

 ## Running